 TGbe editor: Please update the following paragraph in this subclause as shown below:

 An AP MLD shall assign a single AID to a non-AP MLD upon successful multi-link setup.
 All the STAs of the non-AP MLD shall have the same AID as the one assigned to the non-AP MLD during multi-link setup.
-[4068]
+[4068]The AID value that an AP MLD assigns to a non-AP MLD shall be greater than or equal to 2N where N is the maximum of the value carried in the MaxBSSID Indicator field of the Multiple BSSID element corresponding to each link where the AP affiliated with the AP MLD belongs to a multiple BSSID set.

 Discussion: Bug in figure 35-10 (pointed out by Morteza (Meta)) - No CID.